 This blog is the latest collaboration between the three of us.
 The loose plan is to simply conjure up some words, add links to my other various projects, panic a bit, then calm down and dive deep and far and maybe a bit off course into all things sustainable.
 There’s very little on this Planet, including the Planet itself, that can’t be considered in terms of the S word.
 If you haven’t read the IPCC report which came out last October I suggest you do.
 Or if you’re lazy like me head over to Sarah Wilson’s summary of the key points, still filled me with terror.
 As it should have.

 Long before I started this diploma caper I handwrote the first draft of this post far from terror with a sight line that skipped through native bush, over the Great Ocean Road and far out across Bass Strait.
 It was a new Spring day, my first visit to the Wye River Hotel, a cold beer and bowl of hot chips for lunch.
-I was full of optimism.
+Things could be more ordinary.

-Now I’m completing this rant in the dead of Winter on the most miserable day in a small boxy room with no view.
+I’m completing this rant now in the dead of Winter on the most miserable day in a small boxy room with no view.
 Not a prison cell, a friend’s unit in Carlton, the epicentre of Melbourne.
 I’m reclining in the deep comfort of luxurious soft furnishings, it’s warm in here, hygge even, I’m not complaining.
-And still full of optimism.

 And so it starts.
 Me writing about sustainability from the irony of my big picture unsustainable life.